-1.12 RESTORATION
+1.9 RESTORATION

-A. Remove, cut, alter, replace, patch and repair existing work as necessary to install new work.
-Do not cut, alter or remove any structural work, and do not disturb any ducts, plumbing, steam, gas, or electric work without approval of the Project Engineer.
+- A. Remove, cut, alter, replace, patch and repair existing work as necessary to install new work.
+Except as otherwise shown or specified, do not cut, alter or remove any structural work, and do not disturb any ducts, plumbing, steam, gas, or electric work without approval of the Project Engineer.
 Existing work to be altered or extended and that is found to be defective in any way, shall be reported to the Project Engineer before it is disturbed.

-Materials and workmanship used in restoring work, shall conform in type and quality to that of original existing construction, except as otherwise shown or specified.

-- B. Upon completion of contract, deliver work complete and undamaged.
+Materials and workmanship used in restoring work, shall conform in type and quality to that of original existing construction, except as otherwise shown or specified. - B. Upon completion of contract, deliver work complete and undamaged.

-Existing work (walls, ceilings, partitions, floors, mechanical and electrical work, lawns, paving, roads, walks, etc.) disturbed or removed as a result of performing required new work, shall be patched, repaired, reinstalled, or replaced with new work, and refinished and left in as good condition as existed before commencing work. - C. At Contractor's own expense, Contractor shall immediately restore to service and repair any damage caused by Contractor's workmen to existing piping and conduits, wires, cables, etc., of utility services or of fire protection systems and communications systems which are not scheduled for discontinuance or abandonment.
+Existing work (walls, ceilings, partitions, floors, mechanical and electrical work, lawns, paving, roads, walks, etc.) disturbed or removed as a result of performing required new work, shall be patched, repaired, reinstalled, or replaced with new work, and refinished and left in as good condition as existed before commencing work.

+C. At Contractor's own expense, Contractor shall immediately restore to service and repair any damage caused by Contractor's workmen to existing piping and conduits, wires, cables, etc., of utility services or of fire protection systems and communications systems (including telephone) which are not scheduled for discontinuance or abandonment.

-1.13 LAYOUT OF WORK
+1.10 LAYOUT OF WORK

-A. The Contractor shall lay out the work from and shall be responsible for all measurements in connection with the layout.
-The Contractor shall furnish, at Contractor's own expense, all stakes, templates, platforms, equipment, tools, materials, and labor required to lay out any part of the work.
-The Contractor shall be responsible for executing the work to the lines and grades established.
+A. The Contractor shall lay out the work from Government established base lines and bench marks, indicated on the drawings, and shall be responsible for all existing conditions measurements in connection with the layout.
+The Contractor shall furnish, at Contractor's own expense, templates, platforms, equipment, tools, materials, and labor required to lay out any part of the work.
+The Contractor shall be responsible for executing the work to the lines and grades that may be established or indicated by the Contracting Officer.
+The Contractor shall also be responsible for maintaining and preserving marks established until authorized to remove them.
+If such marks are destroyed by the Contractor or through Contractor's negligence before their removal is authorized, the Contracting Officer may replace them and deduct the expense of the replacement from any amounts due or to become due to the Contractor.